 |Historic Lotus Register||A club welcoming those who own or are interested in early Lotus cars, the company, and the people who created and raced them.|

 A new Members' Area has been added to the site.
 Initially members will need to request a password, which will be emailed to their registered address.
+This password can then be changed to something more memorable.
 The aim is to make all the copies of Historic Lotus available for viewing or download.
-Currently issues 9, 52-54 and 56-104 have been uploaded.
+Currently issues 9, 52-54 and 56-105 have been uploaded.
 In addition, the newsletters, which predated the current magazine, are also available.

 If you have any comments about the website, please contact the Webmaster, Martyn Heesom